 | Net effect | One-way | You can only increase, never decrease | Structurally favours Salesforce |

-One frequently overlooked risk is sandbox and testing environments.
+Sandbox risk.
 Depending on your contract terms, user licences provisioned in sandbox environments may count towards your total deployment for true-up purposes.
-Clarify with Salesforce — in writing — whether sandbox licences are included in or excluded from your committed minimum, and ensure your internal teams understand the distinction.
+Clarify with Salesforce, in writing, whether sandbox licences are included in or excluded from your committed minimum, and ensure your internal teams understand the distinction.

 Salesforce's sales team will consistently push for longer contract terms: three-year and five-year deals are standard proposals, often presented with per-unit discounts that make the multi-year commitment appear financially attractive.
 The reality is more nuanced.

+High risk: 3-5 year fixed commitment.
 Maximum discount on per-user pricing, but zero flexibility on licence counts.
-If your business changes — divestiture, downturn, technology pivot — you are locked in.
+If your business changes, divestiture, downturn, technology pivot, you are locked in.
 The cumulative cost of unused licences over a long term often exceeds the discount savings.
 Suitable only for organisations with highly predictable, stable user counts.

 Negotiating a flexible contract is only half the battle.
 The other half is continuous monitoring of licence utilisation to ensure you are using what you pay for, identifying surplus seats before renewal, and building the data foundation for future negotiations.

-Organisations that implement structured licence utilisation monitoring typically identify 10–20% of their Salesforce licences as underutilised or unused within the first quarterly review.
-This data is not only valuable for reducing waste at renewal — it also provides powerful negotiation leverage.
-When you can demonstrate to Salesforce that 15% of your licences are unused, their incentive to offer flexible terms increases significantly, because the alternative is losing your business entirely.
+Organisations that implement structured licence utilisation monitoring typically identify 10-20% of their Salesforce licences as underutilised or unused within the first quarterly review.
+This data is not only valuable for reducing waste at renewal, it also provides powerful negotiation leverage.

+Bonus: Never auto-renew.
 Disable or actively manage auto-renewal provisions.
-An automatic renewal at existing terms — including inflated licence counts and outdated pricing — is the single most expensive mistake a CIO can make.
+An automatic renewal at existing terms, including inflated licence counts and outdated pricing, is the single most expensive mistake a CIO can make.

 | Pitfall | How It Happens | How to Avoid It |